Steel Magnolia

 Steel Magnolia was an American country music duo that won season two of the television talent show Can You Duet.
-The duo consisted of Meghan Linsey and her fiance, Joshua Scott Jones.
+The duo consisted of Meghan Linsey and her fiancé, Joshua Scott Jones.
 After becoming the top winner on the show, the duo signed a recording contract with Big Machine Records, and released its debut single "Keep On Lovin' You" in August 2009, which was a Top 10 hit on the U.S. Billboard Hot Country Songs chart.

 Biography

 A native of Ponchatoula, La., 23-year-old Meghan Linsey formed Steel Magnolia with her boyfriend of three years, Joshua Scott Jones.
 Before trying out for Can You Duet, Linsey was a karaoke host at a Nashville karaoke bar, called Lonnie's Western Room, which is where she met Jones.

 On September 29, 2011, Jones made a public announcement that he had entered drug rehabilitation.
 In Jones's absence, fellow country artist and former touring partner James Otto stepped in so that Steel Magnolia could continue their touring obligations while maintaining a duet.
 Otto cited similar musical tastes for sparking his interest in joining Linsey.

 On March 3, 2014, Linsey and Jones, together on their Facebook page, made a public announcement that they were each going to pursue solo careers.